-DFA_i=the critical organ inhalation dose factor for particular age group for the ith radionuclide, in mrem/pCi
+DFA_i = the critical organ inhalation dose factor for particular age group for the ith radionuclide, in mrem/pCi

-Parameters used above were obtained from NUREG-0133, R.G.
-1.109, Rev. 1, and LADTAP II, NUREG/CR-1276
+Parameters used above were obtained from NUREG-0133 and R.G.
+1.109, Rev. 1.

 It was determined that the member of the public within site boundary would be using the discharge canal bank for fishing a maximum of 160 hours per year.
-The maximum five year average χ/Q at this location was determined to be 1.6E-04 sec/m3 at 290 meters NW direction.
 Active pathways are ground plane and inhalation, and all age groups are evaluated for this pathway analysis.